mseri/xapirpc-rs/README.md

 Minimal CLI client for xapi rpc calls.
+The crate exports also a library `xapirpc` crate that exposes some potentially useful helpers to create a xapi client.
+The executable provides an example of use.

-The output is in json, so it can be piped to `jq` or other json tools for further filtering.
+The output of the CLI tool is in json, so it can be piped to `jq` or other json tools for further filtering.
 For example you can get the `uuid` and `name_label` of all VMs with:
 ```bash
 xapirpc VM get_all_records | jq '.[]|select(.is_a_template==false)|{uuid, name_label}'